-1-90th Percentile Value: The values reported for lead and copper represent the 90th percentile.
+1-The level presented represents the 90th percentile of 5 tested sites.
 A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
 The 90th percentile is equal to or greater than 90% of the lead and copper values detected at your water system.
-The action level for lead was exceeded at one of the test sites.
-There was no action level exceedance for copper.
-For more information about Lead contact your local health department or www.epa.gov.
+The action level for lead and copper was not exceeded at any of the test sites.